autom101/social-media-app/frontend/current-plan.md

      - Posts created by user
      - Saved posts
      - Settings
-   - A Feed page on the right where a user can see all posts ever created in cronological order
+   - A Feed page on the right where a user can see all posts ever created in chronological order

 ## Future stuff to do: